cqc-alec/qpr/qpr.md

    passes.
 3. Apply CFG-level optimizations (a well-studied problem).

-The ability for D-nodes to be "hidden" inside F-nodes via function calls (for example, the function `f` above contains D-nodes but can be called as an F-node) opens the door to higher-level custom optimizations but also begs the question of how we can annotate user-defined functions with information such as commutativity or parallelizability (discussed below).
+The ability for control flow to be "hidden" inside purely-functionaal nodes via function calls(for example, the function `f` above contains branches but can be called as a straight-line function) opens the door to higher-level custom optimizations but also begs the question of how we can annotate user-defined functions with information such as commutativity or parallelizability (discussed below).

 If we can implement user-defined pattern-matching passes on TKET2 graphs then they should be applicable here too; thus we can accommodate user-defined passes